raghammer1/main-dating-app-2024/Readme.md

 ### PLEASE KEEP THIS FILE UP TO DATE WITH YOUR PROGRESS AND UPDATES ON CODE FUNCTIONALITY.

+NOTE: REMEMBER TO KEEP ALL 'CODE IN BRANCHES' AND 'NOT' TO APPROVE YOUR OWN MERGE REQUESTS...

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

 ## Frontend Progress Check: